gawkermedia/amqp-client-provider/README.md

 ### A client registry

 This will hold an producer/consumer for each exchange/queue you declared (including the default built in exchanges).
 In the following example we will use Play Framework's default actorsystem and create a new slf4j logger.
 The `RabbitMQNullMessageStore` is just a discarding messagestore which does nothing.
-You might want to use you implementation against MySQL, Redis, etc. You can even go with the MySql backed implementation called `MySqlMessageStore`.
+You might want to use your in-memory or Redis backed implementation or you can go with the built in MySql backed implementation called `MySqlMessageStore`.

 ```scala
 import org.slf4j.{ Logger => Slf4jLogger, LoggerFactory }